Healthcare and medical care

 In serious illness or accident situations requiring costly medical treatments, you should contact your insurance company so that party responsible for paying the cost of care can be confirmed.
 The insurance company usually makes payment commitments and coordinates assistance through Asistur.

 Pharmacies in Cuba are generally small and the range of medicines varies.
+Not all medicines are necessarily available at pharmacies.
 It is possible that even the more common medicines are available only in hospitals.
 It is recommended that you take all medicines you may need with you when travelling to Cuba.
 Be aware, too, that the practices in Cuban pharmacies vary regarding whether a doctor´s prescription is needed in order to purchase a medicine.